splunk/splunk-sdk-python/splunklib/ai/README.md

 to observe, log, or override the retry behavior.
 A custom `model_middleware` can also raise the `StructuredOutputGenerationException` manually to reject structured output and force a re-generation.

+The maximal number of re-tries is limited per agent loop invocation see [Default limit middlewares](#default-limit-middlewares).

 ### Subagents with structured output/input

 In addition to output schemas, subagents can define input schemas.
 These schemas both constrain